Camp Alsing is proud to have a team of experts in the fields of child and youth development.

 Founder and Camp Director

-Emily Chaleff, founder and camp director, brings 20 years of experience in business and organizational management, most recently completing a 7-year tenure as executive director of the Jewish Community Alliance of Southern Maine, where among many responsibilities she supervised the oversight of Center Day Camp and the JCA Preschool.
+Emily Chaleff, owner and director, co-founded Alsing with an enthusiasm to expand the opportunity for camp to as many children as possible.
+She brings over 20 years of experience in business and organizational management.
+Prior to opening Alsing she was the executive director of the Jewish Community Alliance of Southern Maine for seven years, where among many responsibilities she supervised the oversight of Center Day Camp and the JCA Preschool.

-Emily spent 12 summers as a camper, counselor and trip leader at Camp Thunderbird in Bemidji, Minnesota.
+Emily counts her 12 summers as a camper, counselor and trip leader at Camp Thunderbird in Bemidji, Minnesota as some of the most meaningful (and fun!) experiences of her life.
 She is motivated by a deeply-held belief that camping has a profound impact on the emotional and social lives of all kids, and the unique opportunities camp brings should be available to all children, regardless of developmental challenges.
 Emily lives in Portland, Maine with her husband and two sons.

 Lead Speech Language Pathologist (SLP)